-CS/CS/CS/SB 1702 modifies or adds provisions related to charter school monitoring, school transportation, the Redlands Christian Migrant Association, high school graduation requirements, school district liability insurance, participation in interscholastic athletics, development of mathematics competencies, charter school funding, and early learning reimbursement rates.
+CS/CS/SB 1702 modifies or adds provisions related to charter school monitoring, school transportation, the Redlands Christian Migrant Association, high school graduation requirements and school district liability insurance.
 Specifically, the bill:

-- Modifies the requirements for monitoring of charters schools to require the sponsor to use the standard monitoring tool. - Defines a sufficient warning against trespassing on a school bus, which authorizes arrest and prosecution for a trespasser on a school bus. - Authorizes private schools in certain counties to construct new temporary or permanent facilities on land that was owned by a church, library, theater, or school, and retain that zoning and land use designation. - Includes the Redlands Christian Migrant Association in a hold-harmless provision for school readiness program reimbursement rates. - Modifies graduation requirements to allow two years of marching band to satisfy the high school graduation one-credit requirement in physical education or of the one-credit requirement in performing arts in order to receive a standard high school diploma. - Includes liability insurance in the listed types of casualty insurance that a school district may use the revenue generated by their discretionary millage levy to pay for the cost of premiums.

-recommendations from prohibitions on the use of electronic devices in schools.
+- Modifies the requirements for monitoring of charters schools to require the sponsor to use the standard monitoring tool. - Defines a sufficient warning against trespassing on a school bus, which authorizes arrest and prosecution for a trespasser on a school bus. - Authorizes private schools in certain counties to construct new temporary or permanent facilities on land that was owned by a church, library, theater, or school, and retain that zoning and land use designation. - Includes the Redlands Christian Migrant Association in a hold-harmless provision for school readiness program reimbursement rates. - Modifies graduation requirements to allow two years of marching band to satisfy the high school graduation one-credit requirement in physical education or of the one-credit requirement in performing arts in order to receive a standard high school diploma. - Includes liability insurance in the listed types of casualty insurance that a school district may use the revenue generated by their discretionary millage levy to pay for the cost of premiums. - Requires the Commissioner of Education to coordinate with selected school districts during the 2025-2026 school year and report to the Legislature student outcomes and policy recommendations from prohibitions on the use of electronic devices in schools.